RedHatRanger/rhcsa9vagrant/README.md

 # rhcsa9vagrant
 # Updated on 2024-04-24
-# RHCSA 9 Vagrant Practice lab using Rocky 9.
+# RHCSA 9 Lab - Vagrant Practice lab using Rocky 9.

 Vagrant lab for practicing for the rhcsa 9.